Part A#

 PM#

-• Strategise how to acheive KPIs
+• Strategise how to achieve KPIs

 Architecture#